From Pennsylvania to Capitol Hill, a push for answers on Secret Service lapse

 Why We Wrote This

-Security lapses that enabled the July 13 shooting of former President Donald Trump are raising larger questions about Secret Service protection during a turbulent election year.
+Security lapses that enabled the July 13 shooting of former President Donald Trump are raising larger questions about Secret Service protection – prompting bipartisan calls today for the director’s resignation.

 On Monday, Congress held the first of what will likely be many hearings to try to piece together how a lone shooter got so close to assassinating a former president.
 The egregious lapse, which resulted in the first shooting of a current or former president in more than 40 years, prompted both Democrats and Republicans to call for the resignation of Secret Service Director Kimberly Cheatle.